 iam.environment.idiam.log.leveliam.loginapp.rest.ui.customizations

-saas.yaml
+saas.yaml (optional)

 The saas.yaml file can contain multiple types of configurations for tenant customization.
 These configurations must be separated using the YAML document separator --- .
 The file is optional and supports the following configuration types: